Chu Teh-Chun

 Emigrating to France in the middle of the last century, CHU Teh-Chun (1920-2014) left a significant mark on abstract painting and Chinese art, synthesizing the two pictorial traditions.

-A retrospective of CHU Teh-Chun's work is held at the Fondazione Giorgio Cini from April 20 to June 30, 2024, to coincide with the sixtieth edition of the Venice Biennale of International Art.
+A major retrospective of his work is being held at the Fondazione Giorgio Cini in Venice from April 20 to June 30, 2024, as part of the 60th International Art Exhibition – La Biennale di Venezia.

-Watch a video presentation of this exhibition curated by Matthieu Poirier: https://www.youtube.com/watch?v=wnDxt7YbONY
+Watch a presentation video of the exhibition, curated by Matthieu Poirier: https://www.youtube.com/watch?v=wnDxt7YbONY